tyreseGill/Physic-Simulations/README.md

 # Physics Lab Simulations & Analysis

-This repository contains a collection of physics lab simulations and written analysis, developed with **VPython** and organized into **Jupyter Notebooks (.ipynb)**.
+This repository contains a collection of physics lab simulations written by Tyrese and Liam back in 2022, developed with **VPython**, and organized to **Jupyter Notebooks (.ipynb)**.

 Each lab includes:
 - Problem statement and background
 - Explanation of physics principles
-- Interactive VPython simulations
+- VPython simulations
 - Graphs and analysis of results
 - Conclusions